thediymaker/slurm-node-dashboard/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the GNU License.
+See `LICENSE.md` for more information.

 ## Contact